Operational models of temperature superpositions: Operational models of temperature superpositions

-where $p_s$ are probabilities arising from the diagonal form of the density matrix representation of the initial probe state.
+Compare this with the analogous scenario in the two-bath case where the isometries are assumed to be unitaries, as discussed in the previous section, and in Appendix~\ref{sec:appendix}, where the maximum visibility, Equation~\eqref{eq:Vmax2bathmain}, is $\mathcal{V}_{\mathrm{max}} = \sum_s p_s c^{\beta_0}_s c^{\beta_1}_s$.
+The terms $p_s$ are probabilities arising from the diagonal form of the density matrix representation of the initial probe state.
 This is markedly different to the above one-bath case as it explicitly depends on the initial state of the probe.

 Interestingly, Eq.~\eqref{eq:onebathmaxvis} coincides with the fidelity between the two thermal states, $\widetilde{\mathcal{V}}_{\mathrm{max}} = \textrm{Tr} \sqrt{\sqrt{\rho^{\beta_0}} \rho^{\beta_1} \sqrt{\rho^{\beta_0}}} = \textrm{Tr} \sqrt{\rho^{\beta_0} \rho^{\beta_1}}$, where the latter simplification is possible because the two states commute \cite{Heinosaari2011}.